Katya Elise Henry Exposes Entire Backside & Ample Assets In Skimpy Leopard-Print Bikini

 Her long, dark locks were worn down and appeared to be straightened for the series of pictures.

 In the first snap, Katya sat on a beige hammock as she faced the camera.
 She rested her right hand on the edge of the hammock as her left rested on her face.
 It seemed like she was blocking the sun from getting in her eyes based on the position of her arm.
 The model looked off into the distance as she kept a serious expression on her face.
-Because the photographer captured her as she faced the camera, her stunning physique was on full display for her fans.
+Because the photographer captured her as she faced the camera, her stunning physique was on full display for fans.

-The last two photos of the series featured Katya laying on her stomach on the hammock.
+The last two photos of the series featured Katya lying on her stomach on the hammock.
 The 26-year-old refrained from looking at her photographer this time.
 Instead, her pert derrière was showcased for the photos as she rested her head on her arms.

-Katya’s fans clearly appreciated the post, and made sure to tell her in the comments section.
-Some people simply left rows of fire emoji to express their approval of her smoking hot body.
+Katya’s fans clearly appreciated the post and made sure to tell her in the comments section.
+Some people simply left rows of fire emoji to express their approval of her smoking-hot body.

 “Simply stunning as always,” one fan gushed.